-In New Jersey, Interstate 95 uses the New Jersey Turnpike, entering the state via the Pennsylvania Turnpike Extension and traveling north on the New Jersey Turnpike from that point (Exit 6A) north to Interstate 80 and the approach to the George Washington Bridge.
-The section of mainline turnpike south of Exit 6A is designated as New Jersey 700 and is not part of the Interstate Highway System.
+Interstate 95 enters the Garden State east along the Pearl Harbor Memorial Extension to the New Jersey Turnpike mainline near Florence.
+Northward from that point (Exit 6A), I-95 follows the Turnpike to Interstate 80 and the approach to the George Washington Bridge.
+The section of the NJ Turnpike south of Exit 6A is designated as New Jersey Route 700 internally and is not part of the Interstate Highway System.

 The New Jersey Turnpike was authorized by state legislators in 1948, and the mainline (excluding the connection to the Pennsylvania Turnpike) was constructed between January 1950 and January 1952 in the following order from south to north:20

 Interstate 95W (unsigned), which is the 12-mile “western spur” of the New Jersey Turnpike in the vicinity of Newark, was opened in September 1970.
-It provides the best through route to the George Washington Bridge and through Interstate 95 traffic bound for New England.
-In addition, the New Jersey Turnpike bought the section of Interstate 95 from Interstate 80 in Ridgefield Park to the George Washington Bridge from the New Jersey Department of Transportation in July 1992, so that stretch is also part of the turnpike system.
+It provides the better through route to the George Washington Bridge.
+Additionally, the New Jersey Turnpike took over maintenance of I-95 from Interstate 80 in Ridgefield Park to the George Washington Bridge from the New Jersey Department of Transportation in July 1992, so that stretch is also part of the turnpike system.

 George Washington Bridge